Scroll down for a short Canterbury tale

 On cold still nights the smoke doesn't blow away.

-What some people don't know
+What most people don't know is that

-and others don't even use solid fuel to keep warm.
+Many people don't even use solid fuel to keep warm.

 We know all this about our air, because many people in

 researching the cause of air pollution and

 A health guideline for PM10 has been set